 How Blekko develops slashtags

 Blekko automatically provides edited results in seven categories it considers to be particularly polluted with spam: health, recipes, autos, hotels, song lyrics, personal finance and colleges.
-Blekko also provides pre-selected slashtags for various topics that streamline the search for users.
+Blekko also provides slashtags for various topics that streamline the search for users.
 Blekko has been refining its search formula with 8,000 beta testers who have sifted through web sites to compile a list of more than 3,000 slashtags.
-Blekko users can also apply to be slashtag editors and provide feedback on specific slashtags.
+Blekko users can also get started to be slashtag editors and provide feedback on specific slashtags.

 Blekko adds humans to the search equation

 According to Claire Cain Miller at the New York Times, Blekko’s results can be more useful than Google’s.
 In Miller’s search for “pregnancy tips,” the top 10 results on both sites only had one match: cdc.gov — Centers for Disease Control and Prevention.
 Blekko’s top 10 showed other government sites, a nonprofit group and established parenting sites.
 Google’s top 10 included OfficalDatingResource.com.
 A Blekko founder told the Times that it is difficult for Google’s algorithms to tell whether two articles on the same topic are generated by a content farm or written by an expert.
 Blekko is trying to add humans to the equation.